aframevr/awesome-aframe/README.md

 - [UI Components](https://github.com/gmarty/aframe-ui-components) - A collection of components related to UI
 - [Pipe](https://github.com/jellix79/aframe-pipe-component) - A pipe with inner and outer radius
 - [Persist Component](https://github.com/Utopiah/aframe-persist-component) - Use localStorage to make data persist over experiences
-- [Gradient Sky](https://github.com/zcanter/aframe-gradient-sky) - Use a gradient on sky
+- [Gradient Sky](https://github.com/zcanter/aframe-gradient-sky) - Use two colors to create a gradient shader for colorful skies
-- [Mouse Cursor Component](https://github.com/mayognaise/aframe-mouse-cursor-component) - Add interaction to the mouse cursor
+- [Mouse Cursor Component](https://github.com/mayognaise/aframe-mouse-cursor-component) - Add interaction to the hardware mouse, by raycasting from XY position on canvas

 ### Materials